-Category M drug prices fluctuated across the first half of the financial year, with a national rise in prices from April 2021 and subsequent decreases in prices from July 2021.
-The under-commitment against planned budgets for primary care prescribing reflects the forecast net impact of these price changes for the financial year.
+Category M drug prices have fluctuated across the financial year, with a national rise in prices from April 2021 and subsequent decreases in prices from July 2021.
+The under-commitment against planned budgets for primary care prescribing includes the forecast net impact of these price changes for the financial year.
+Prescribing cost data available to date indicates that primary care prescribing costs are further below planned budgets than previously anticipated and therefore forecasts have been updated to reflect this latest data.